Contents

 Checks if the first number is greater than or equal to the second.

 Checks if two primitives are equal and overloads the corresponding operator.
-Equality can be checked for all primitives, and is defined for other runtypes too in the standard library, such as strings.
+Equality can be checked for all primitives, and is also defined for other types in the standard library, such as strings.
+Example:

 print(1==2)

 Checks if two primitives are not equal and overloads the corresponding operator.
-Non-equality can be checked for all primitives, and is defined for other runtypes too in the standard library, such as strings.
+Non-equality can be checked for all primitives, and is also defined for other types in the standard library, such as strings.
+Example:

 print(1!=2)